fferflo/weightbridge/readme.md

   k = nn.Linear(features=c)(x)
   v = nn.Linear(features=c)(x)
   ```
-  The corresponding weights have to be split/ concatenatted manually and will not be matched by weightbridge otherwise, since it relies on a one-to-one mapping between weights.
+  The corresponding weights have to be split/ concatenated manually and will not be matched by weightbridge otherwise, since it relies on a one-to-one mapping between weights.
 * **Hyperparameters:** weightbridge does not ensure that hyperparameters like `nn.LayerNorm(epsilon=1e-6)` or `nn.Conv(padding="SAME")` are set correctly (although some hyperparameters like `use_bias={True|False}` will raise an exception if not set correctly).
 * **Superfluous parameters:** weightbridge does not remove superfluous parameters like `num_batches_tracked` that might exist in one layer implementation, but not another (although it will raise an exception if such parameters are found).